Jtfinlay/gatsby-blog/posts/docker-npmrc/dockerfile_npmrc.md

 CMD ["yarn", "start"]
 ```

-In your `azure-pipelines.yml`, you need to ensure your npmrc file is overriden with the correct access data.
-This is can be done easily with Azure Dev Ops using the `npm authenticate` task.
+In `azure-pipelines.yml`, we must ensure the .npmrc file contains the correct authentication to connect to the private npm registry.
+This must be populated during the build and **not checked into the codebase**.
+This is easy in Azure Dev Ops bu using the `npm authenticate` task before your docker build.

 ```
 - task: npmAuthenticate@0